navyamallidi/schools_admin_page/README.md

+# School Management Application
-School Management Application, a dynamic platform for managing and exploring school information.
+a dynamic platform for managing and exploring school information.
 This application allows users to view, search, and sort a list of schools, providing a user-friendly interface with modern features.

 **Features**